How MDM can Help in Zero Trust Security

 All these features limit the activities of employees to trusted and authorized actions that eventually help in adopting zero-trust security policies.

-Kiosk lockdown mechanism: Another feature offered by MDM assists admins to restrict a device to run a single or group of trusted apps only.
+Kiosk lockdown mechanism: Another feature offered by MDM assists admins to restrict a device to run a single or group of trusted apps only depending upon the defined MDM policy.
 In this way, employees can only use devices to perform trusted activities as misuse is blocked by the kiosk mode.
 Hence, this feature of MDM is quite helpful in applying zero-trust security mechanisms.

-Authorization: The administrators can assign privileges/permissions to access the company’s resources and data based on the role of the employee.
+Authorization: The administrators can configure the MDM policy to assign privileges/permissions to access the company’s resources and data based on the role of the employee.
 In this way, unauthorized and untrusted employees cannot access the organization’s sensitive data which is a key principle of implementing zero trust security.

-Role-based access: The MDM solution enables IT admin to group employees based on their role for assigning privileges at one step.
+Role-based access: The MDM solution enables IT admin to group employees based on their role in the MDM policy for assigning privileges at one step.
 In this way, the admin can add employees to a particular group like admin, manager, user, consultant, etc., and trusted policies will be configured automatically.
 This ensures zero trust security mechanisms are implemented at workspaces.

 Deprovision: Mobile device management provides a method to retire a device in case an employee resigned from the organization.
 The security of data is of great importance therefore it should be wiped from the device as it is no longer a trusted device.
-Similarly, in case the device gets stolen/lost, the IT admin can wipe the data and lock the device.
+Similarly, in case the device gets stolen/lost, the IT admin can set up MDM policy to automatically wipe the data and lock the device.
 All these principles support zero trust security as untrusted devices cannot be employed in organizations at any cost.

 To conclude, to secure this untrusted IT-driven business environment the role of Zero Trust Security approaches along with the help of MDM software is quite promising.
 It can help in minimizing both internal and external attacks and protect businesses while being competitive.